ryanholder/reactnd-project-readable/README.md

 State management is handled using [Redux](https://redux.js.org/)

-# Installation
+## Installation

 To get started developing right away:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

-## Backend Server
+# API Server

-The [API Server](https://github.com/ryanholder/reactnd-project-readable/tree/master/api-server) is located in the api-server folder and is a basic backend server provided by Udacity to utilise in developing this app.
-The README.md file in the api-server folder contains the methods you will need to perform necessary operations on the backend.
+This application requires that you have the backend server running.
+The [API Server](https://github.com/ryanholder/reactnd-project-readable/tree/master/api-server) is located in the api-server folder and is a basic backend server provided by [Udacity](https://www.udacity.com/) to utilize in developing this app.

+To install and start the API server, run the following commands in the api-server directory:

+* `npm install`
+* `node server`

 ## What You're Getting
 ```bash